RenderKit/embree/README.md

 functions on the implementation of the callback functions.

-Primitives of a user geometry are ignored during rendering when their bounds are empty, thus bounds have lower&gt;upper in at least one dimension.
+Primitives of a user geometry are ignored during rendering when their bounds are empty, thus bounds have lower\>upper in at least one dimension.

 See tutorial [User Geometry] for an example of how to use the